expectedparrot/edsl/docs/results.rst

                "presence_penalty": 0,
                "logprobs": false,
                "top_logprobs": 3
-         }
          },
+         "edsl_version": "0.1.30.dev3",
+         "edsl_class_name": "LanguageModel"
+      },
       "iteration": 0,
       "answer": {
          "important": "5",
-         "important_comment": "I believe climate change is one of the most pressing issues of our time, affecting ecosystems, weather patterns, and global living conditions.
-It's crucial to address it with urgency to ensure a sustainable future for all.", "feel": "I feel deeply concerned about climate change.
-It's evident that its effects are profound and far-reaching, impacting ecosystems, weather patterns, and global temperatures.
-It's crucial for both individuals and governments to take significant steps towards sustainability and reducing carbon emissions to mitigate its impact.", "read": "Yes",
+         "important_comment": "Climate change is a critical issue that affects all of us, and I'm deeply concerned about its impacts on our planet and future generations.
+It's important to take action and work towards sustainable solutions.", "feel": "I feel quite concerned about climate change.
+It's alarming to see the effects it's already having on our planet, from extreme weather events to the loss of biodiversity.
+It's something that affects all of us, and I believe it's crucial for both individuals and governments to take action to mitigate its impacts.
+The urgency to address this issue is clear, and I hope we can find sustainable solutions to protect our environment for future generations.", "read": "Yes",
-         "read_comment": "I have read several books on climate change as part of my studies and personal interest in environmental issues."
+         "read_comment": "I have read several books about climate change to better understand its impacts and the science behind it."
       },
       "prompt": {
-         "read_user_prompt": {
+         "feel_user_prompt": {
-               "text": "You are being asked the following question: Have you read any books about climate change?\nThe options are\n\n0: Yes\n\n1: No\n\nReturn a valid JSON formatted like this, selecting only the number of the option:\n{\"answer\": <put answer code here>, \"comment\": \"<put explanation here>\"}\nOnly 1 option may be selected.", "class_name": "YesNo"
+               "text": "You are being asked the following question: How do you feel about climate change?\nReturn a valid JSON formatted like this:\n{\"answer\": \"<put free text answer here>\"}", "class_name": "FreeText"
          },
-         "read_system_prompt": {
+         "feel_system_prompt": {
                "text": "You are answering questions as if you were a human.
 Do not break character.
 You are an agent with the following persona:\n{'persona': 'student'}", "class_name": "AgentInstruction"
          },
-         "feel_user_prompt": {
+         "read_user_prompt": {
-               "text": "You are being asked the following question: How do you feel about climate change?\nReturn a valid JSON formatted like this:\n{\"answer\": \"<put free text answer here>\"}", "class_name": "FreeText"
+               "text": "You are being asked the following question: Have you read any books about climate change?\nThe options are\n\n0: Yes\n\n1: No\n\nReturn a valid JSON formatted like this, selecting only the number of the option:\n{\"answer\": <put answer code here>, \"comment\": \"<put explanation here>\"}\nOnly 1 option may be selected.", "class_name": "YesNo"
          },
-         "feel_system_prompt": {
+         "read_system_prompt": {
                "text": "You are answering questions as if you were a human.
 Do not break character.
 You are an agent with the following persona:\n{'persona': 'student'}", "class_name": "AgentInstruction"
          },